BaseCamp (Grades 10-13)

 The whole thing will be exciting, fun, and memorable (it’s camp!) but in the midst of that, our larger goal to provide an experience that strengthens, encourages, and helps these powerful young people move closer to being the people they’re uniquely made to be.
 Come prepared to love it here, and be challenged; to meet new people and learn more about yourself, what you’re capable of, and the one who created you.

-NEW THIS YEAR: the grade for our camp programs is based on the upcoming (fall 2018 – spring 2019) school year.
+Note: The grade for our camp programs is based on the upcoming (fall 2019 – spring 2020) school year.
 Therefore, during the summer, BaseCamp will be filled with campers who have just finished 9th, 10th, 11th and 12th grades.

 There is only so much you can grasp from pictures and our website.
 A tour is a great way to see camp for yourself while you hear from our staff details of what camp is like.
 Please visit our FAQ section to find out more details about tours.